jcoeder/palo-alto-ansible/README.md

-YOUR FIREWALLS MUST HAVE PROPERLY CONFIGURED SERVICE ROUTES, WORKING DNS, AND CURRENT LICENSING
+### YOUR FIREWALLS MUST HAVE PROPERLY CONFIGURED SERVICE ROUTES, WORKING DNS, AND CURRENT LICENSING

+# Other Configuration Items

 CentOS7 and Redhat7 now ship with Python 2.7.5 or later.
 By default SSL certification validation is enabled.
 Disable this to make your life easier.